PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 boundary signature concretization.
 The layout/architecture selection passes 79 tests; no model conversion or inference was run.

+The complete 185-line channel-first orchestration has moved from the exporter to the new Torch-free `passes/pytorch_normalization.py`.
+It remains the owner of the single deep copy and single `ModelIRGraphIndex`, and calls the extracted layout/compatibility/recurrent steps in the unchanged order.
+Public-output Transpose inspection now uses the same family index.
+A direct normalization fixture proves source/result independence, operator and ONNX provenance, channel-first metadata, and exactly one index refresh without importing Torch.
+The six-file focused selection passes 98 tests; no model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC